kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

   ![Screenshot](Screenshots/Bootloader7.png)

-* ⚠ Attention: Please choose resolution if your GPU doesn't support by Apple

-## Chameleon Wizard
+### Chameleon Wizard
 * You can choose like me or you can custom it for yourself.
 Here is my Chameleon.Boot.plist

   ![Screenshot](Screenshots/ChameleonWizard.png)

-## SMBios
+### SMBios
 * Custom to MacbookPro7,1 smbios by using Chameleon Wizard.

   ![Screenshot](Screenshots/SMBios.png)

-## Issues
+## ❓ Issues
 * There wasn't any issues with my Hackintosh computer right now.
+* SSDT/DSDT aren't using on my hackintosh because my hackintosh working stable and don't cause any issue when i using.

 ## Credits
 * Apple for MacOS X
-* All Hackintosh community
+* All Hackintosh community for kext
+* Chameleon.osx86.hu for bootloader
+* And more...

 ## ⚠ Caution
 * All kext for this computer i've uploaded at <a href="https://github.com/red-toxic/Sony-Vaio-VGN-NS240E-Hackintosh/tree/main/Kext">here</a>.
 Just download it if you want.